 While internships are not a program requirement, many students choose to do them and find them to be a valuable experience.
 To receive credit for an internship, students must enroll in Planning Internship (CRP 397) in the semester when they complete their internship hours.
 Interns typically work in a public, nonprofit or private institution in a planning related field or activity.
 To receive credit, you must submit a letter from your employer confirming you have offered an intership at the time of enrollment, work for 300 hours as an intern, and submit another letter confirming completion of the internship along with either a summary report on your internship experience or a sample of the work you completed to the CRP Graduate Adviser.
-For assistance finding an internship, please contact Garrett Loontjer, the school’s Career Counselor.
+For detailed information, please see our Internship FAQs.
+For assistance finding an internship, please contact Garrett Loontjer, the school’s Director of Career Services.

 MSCRP GRADUATE ADVISER